PhilSwiss/ticmctile/README.md

     The optional arguments are only needed if the default setting does not meet the required needs.
 A specific name for the output file (-o / --output) can be set.
-    The output can be in different scripting languages (-l / --language).
-Lua is default, but the following languages are also supported: JavaScript, Squirrel, Fennel, Wren and Moonscript.
-Dont expect too much, is just different formatting.
+    The language (-l / --language) for output can be Lua (default) or JavaScript.
     The data can be saved as sprites (-s / --sprites) instead of tiles.
     Tiles/sprites can start on a different page (-p / --page) instead of 0.
-	Mode (-m / --mode) to encode the tiles/sprites as part of the code as raw, rle, as a binary-file (binary) or as part of the config, which is the default.
+    Mode (-m / --mode) to encode the tiles/sprites as part of the code as raw (default), rle, as binary-file (binary) or as part of the config (config).
     Replace the systemfont with a correct formated charset (-c / --charset).
     To replace the smallfont choose (-p 1 / --page 1) instead of 0, which is default.
     In the PRO version of TIC-80 there are up to 8 memory banks (-b / --bank)